hehoo/voice-recorder/README.md

 - `recordingTime`: Duration of the recording in seconds
 - `transcript`: Transcribed text from the recording
 - `audioURL`: URL to the recorded audio blob
+- `error`: Any error that occurred during recording

+## Component Architecture

+The application uses a component-based architecture for better separation of concerns:

+- `VoiceRecorder`: Main component that orchestrates the recording process
+- `RecordingControls`: Handles the UI for recording controls (record, pause, stop)
+- `ProgressBar`: Displays the recording progress
+- `TimeDisplay`: Shows the recording time
+- `TranscriptDisplay`: Displays the transcribed text
+- `AudioPlayer`: Plays back the recorded audio

+This separation makes the code more maintainable, testable, and allows for easier extension of functionality.

+## Error Handling

+The application uses React Error Boundary for robust error handling:

+- Gracefully catches and displays errors during recording
+- Provides a user-friendly fallback UI when errors occur
+- Allows users to retry after an error
+- Logs errors to the console for debugging

 ## Testing

-The application includes unit tests for the components and store.
+The application includes unit tests for the components, hooks, and store.
 To run the tests:

 ```bash
 npm test